-Submission of the Batten Honors College application (including the letter of recommendation) is required by the Priority deadlines of November 1, 2019, January 20, 2020 or February 17, 2020.
+Submission of the Batten Honors College application (including the letter of recommendation) is required by the Priority deadlines of October 19, 2020, January 25, 2021 or February 15, 2021.
 Applications submitted after those dates will be considered on a space-available basis.
-Students who apply by the November 1 deadline will be notified by November 8 if they have been invited to compete.

 *Reminder: You must be accepted to Virginia Wesleyan University in order to be invited to compete for the Batten Honors College scholarships.
 Complete the VWU application for admission.